sovmulax/sovmulax/README.md

 # Hi 👀, I'm Sovmulax

-## 💬 About me : All I want is to collect skills
+## 💬 About me : All I want is to collect skills and earned money

 ## Languages and Tools